hiulit/cross-compile-godot-raspberry-pi/README.md

 # Godot version/s to compile (separated by blank spaces).
 # Use "--get-tags" to see the available versions.
-# Version/s must end with the suffix "-stable", except for `master`.
+# Version/s must end with the suffix "-stable", except for "master".
 godot_versions = ""

 # Godot commit/s to compile (separated by blank spaces).